Theme

 Where it fits

-This sits in the speech-model and ASR infrastructure layer.
+Read it as part of the speech-model and ASR infrastructure layer.
 It is most relevant to readers comparing transcription models, voice-agent input stacks, meeting or field-recording pipelines, and robustness under difficult acoustic conditions.

 Reporting note